MKagesawa/BenevoProjects/design_pattern_decisions.md

 ### Solidity Tests
 On top of benefits of Javascript tests, including a clean-room environment per test suite , direct access to  deployed contracts, and the ability to import any contract dependency, it also is able to be run against any Ethereum client and better reflect the production environment.

-### Two TestBenevoProjects Files
-I split them into two because I had "Error: VM Exception while processing transaction: out of gas" when they were one.

 ### Circuit Breaker in both BenevoProjects and BenevoToken
 Implementing a circuit breaker in BenevoProjects is understandable.
 If the platform goes wrong, it gives the developers the tools to pause the platform and upgrade it.
 However, having a circuit breaker for a token contract may seem unreasonable as it gives excessive power to the developers.
 Nevertheless, I put circuit breaker in place because what BenevoToken strive to achieve, a web mineable ERC20 Token is relatively new and prone to overlooked security flaws.
 After launching on the testnet and the contract has been robustly tested, I plan to remove the circuit breaker.

-### Emergency Stop and Upgradability
-BenevoProjects and BenevoToken extends Openzeppelin's Pausable contract, allowing contract to be paused and upgraded in case of unexpected failure. git
+### Two TestBenevoProjects Files
+I split them into two because I had "Error: VM Exception while processing transaction: out of gas" when they were one.

 ### CryptoNote BenevoToken mining algorithm

+### BenevoToken transferAnyERC20Token function
+In case any ERC20 token is accidentally sent to an BenevoToken address, the user can safely transfer those tokens out of the address.
+If such function is not implemented, those tokens would be lost

 ## Design Patterns Not Used